 And there’s a place in Lisbon where these items are the house specialty.

-We’d like to highlight the Jardim das Amoreiras, which is always open and is located in the Praça das Amoreiras, and where you can take the opportunity, among other things, to visit the Mãe d’Água reservoir, where you can visit the immersive Dalí exhibition, starting on November 9th.
+We’d like to highlight the Jardim das Amoreiras, which is always open and located in the Praça das Amoreiras, and where you can take the opportunity to visit the Mãe d’Água reservoir, where you can visit the immersive Dalí exhibition, starting on November 9th.

 Lisbon from above